The Process – music is its own reward.

 - The beneﬁts of early music education are many.
 Music immerses the child in language, enhances brain functioning, and fosters physical coordination.
 Music improves overall development and decreases learning problems.
 Music has even been connected with resiliency—the ability to bounce back after a disturbing event.

 - Your child will participate when ready; please allow and embrace this!
 Try not to worry if your child doesn’t appear to “get it” with every skill right off the bat.
 With time, everyone moves along in his or her own way.
-Our purposefully small class size allow our teachers to respond to the individuals they have in each group.
+Our purposefully small class size allows our teachers to respond to the individuals they have in each group.

 - During the week: Listen, listen, listen to music, sing, dance, read aloud to each other!
 This is your family’s homework.